yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 ```

 **Note:** Regarding in which module namespace you are working, you may need to override manually the name of the class in Objective-C.
-Here, we are working in the global namespace from a playground (no prefix).
+Here we are working in the global namespace of a playground (no prefix).
 We have to specify it manually using one `@objc` statement.

 Modifying the contents of the nodes is now a piece of cake: